FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 This protocol does *not* require real-time messages to be held by the sender until retransmission of a range of messages is complete.
 Rather, ranges of retransmitted and real-time messages may be interleaved.
 Each time some messages are retransmitted, they must be preceded by a Retransmission message with a count of messages.
 Each time real-time flow resumes, a Sequence message (or Context message on a multiplexed flow) must be sent.

 The provider of a recoverable flow need not retransmit all requested messages in a single batch.
 Rather, retransmission should be executed as an iterative process.
 It is the requester's responsibility to determine whether the current batch fills the original gap.
-If not, it should send another RetransmitRequest for the remainder.
+If not, it should send another RetransmitRequest message for the remainder.
 Requests and responses should proceed iteratively until all desired messages have been retransmitted.
 This interaction automatically paces the retransmission flow while allowing real-time messages to flow through uninhibited.

 Pacing is the responsibility of the retransmitter.
 It is managed by controlling the size of batches of retransmitted messages.
 To maximize interleaving with real-time messages without queuing, it is recommended that messages be retransmitted in small batches.
 Optimally, a batch should not exceed to the size of a datagram, even on a TCP stream.